- Bedford Ambulatory Surgical Center

 “When you see these patients in clinic, typically they have excruciating pain.
 They’re very uncomfortable and if they don’t respond to non-operative measures, surgery reliably takes their pain away.
 It’s always amazing to see them in the recovery room, finally pain-free”

-One of Dr. Klare’s top priorities is making sure his patients are comfortable with their treatment.
+One of Dr. Klare’s top priorities as a spine specialist is making sure his patients are comfortable with their treatment.

 “I really like sitting down and talking with patients through all of their options.
 Its important to me that at the end of the visit the patient feels comfortable with the treatment plan that we decided on together.”